-Mission Wealth’s Spotlight on the Team for December is Senior Client Advisor Associate, Shane Meares.
-Shane joined the team in August 2020, and has been in the financial industry for 3 years.
+Mission Wealth’s Spotlight on the Team for December 2020 is Senior Client Advisor Associate, Shane Meares.
+Shane joined the team in August 2020, and has been in the financial industry since 2017.
 In this interview he discusses his upbringing, work style, and offers valuable advice about investing.

 What are a few childhood experiences you had that formed who you are today?